 Weakness - no menu flexibility

-Competitor analysis spreadsheet for Coca-Cola and its top competitors.
+Competitor analysis template for Coca-Cola and its top competitors.

 What should you be comparing?